oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

     ![On the Top Menu Bar, click Security Tab then select OAuth Clients](./images/sec-19.png)

-18. To create our OAuth client we will secure our REST endpoints with, click the **+ Create OAuth Client** button in the upper right of the page.
+18. To create our OAuth client we will secure our REST endpoints.
+Click the **+ Create OAuth Client** button in the upper right of the page.

     ![Click the Create OAuth Client button](./images/sec-20.png)

-19. The **Create OAuth Client** slider will come out on the right of the page.
+19. The **Create OAuth Client** slider will emerge from the right of the page.

     ![Create OAuth Client slider](./images/sec-21.png)